 Sometimes it takes more than a pumpkin patch and a scary movie to get into the Halloween spirit.
 Luckily, Montana happens to be full of haunted places, from our oldest mansions and hotels to our deserted mining towns.
 This road trip will take you to some of the most haunted places in Montana, so you just might have a real-life paranormal experience to talk about this Halloween.

-Whether or not you believe, studying Montana’s ghosts is a great way to learn about our state history.
-Here are some of our most f
+Whether or not you believe, studying these Montana ghost stories is a great way to learn about our state history.
+Here are some of our most famously haunted houses.

 Have you ever had a paranormal experience?
 We’d love to hear about it in the comments below!
 And also let us know your thoughts on the most haunted places in Montana.